Home>Bonds>Sovereign Gold Bonds

 • Inversely Related to the Stock Market

-Gold prices have an inverse correlation with the stock market, wherein any upturn in stock market returns is generally followed by reduced gold prices.
-During an economic boom, investors have an optimistic approach towards the stock market, as they expect the companies to perform well in response to surging aggregate demand level.
-As a result, demand for gold bonds falls, leading to a downtrend in the market prices.
+Gold prices have an inverse correlation with the stock market, where any upturn in stock market returns is generally followed by reduced gold prices.
+During an economic boom, investors adopt an optimistic approach towards the stock market, expecting companies to perform well in response to rising aggregate demand.
+As a result, demand for gold bonds falls, leading to a decrease in market prices.

-Hence, during the upswing of the business cycle, the gold prices tend to be relatively lower.
+Hence, during the upswing of the business cycle, gold prices tend to be relatively lower.

 • Susceptible to Currency Fluctuations

-Any fluctuation in currency values tends to have an impact on the price at which gold is traded.
-Appreciation of the US dollar, the benchmark currency, causes gold prices to falter due to higher inflation rates.
-As the import expenses of a country rise significantly, the total investment level of a country falls, consequently affecting the demand for gold and its prices.
+Any fluctuation in currency values tends to impact the price at which gold is traded.
+The appreciation of the US dollar, the benchmark currency, causes gold prices to decline due to higher inflation rates.
+As import expenses rise significantly, the overall investment level of a country falls, consequently affecting the demand for gold and its prices.

 • Taxation Rules

-Sovereign gold bond returns can be classified into two types – capital gains earned on the maturity of a bond and interest earnings disbursed semi-annually.
-Investors holding a bond for the entirety of the term are not required to pay long-term capital gains tax.
-However, periodical interest income is taxed under ‘Income from other sources,’ and attracts tax rates as per the respective income tax slabs established by the central government.
+Sovereign Gold Bond returns can be classified into two types – capital gains earned on the maturity of a bond and interest earnings disbursed semi-annually.
+Investors holding a bond for the entire term are not required to pay long-term capital gains tax.
+However, periodical interest income is taxed under ‘Income from other sources’ and attracts tax rates as per the respective income tax slabs established by the central government.

-Individuals opting for resale of a bond in the secondary market have to pay tax on any capital gains realised.
-Resale before completion of 3 years attracts short term capital gains on total profits, at rates as per the annual income of investors.
-Long term capital gains, on the other hand, attract tax at 20% of the total earnings, after adjusting the same for indexation.
+Individuals opting for resale of a bond in the secondary market must pay tax on any capital gains realised.
+Resale before completing 3 years attracts short-term capital gains on total profits, at rates according to the investor's annual income.
+Long-term capital gains, on the other hand, attract tax at 20% of the total earnings, after adjusting for indexation.

 Who Should Consider Investing in Sovereign Gold Bonds?